 Spokane, Stevens, Lincoln, WA.
 Counties, and Kootenai County Idaho

 The Spokane River flows 111 miles from Lake Coeur d’Alene in Idaho, to the Columbia River/Lake Roosevelt.
 The entire river basin is about 2,400 square miles in size.
-The lower 29 mile portion of the Spokane River is known as the "Spokane Arm" of Lake Roosevelt.
+The lower 29-mile portion of the Spokane River is known as the "Spokane Arm" of Lake Roosevelt.
 The Spokane River has three major tributaries.
-From east to west they are Hangman Creek (also known as Latah Creek in the Spokane area); the Little Spokane River; and Chamokane (the Spokane Tribe call it Tshimikain) which is located in the lower part of the basin.
+From east to west, they are Hangman Creek (also known as Latah Creek in the Spokane area); the Little Spokane River; and Chamokane (the Spokane Tribe call it Tshimikain) which is located in the lower part of the basin.
 The Spokane River runs through three Washington counties (Spokane, Stevens, and Lincoln) and one Idaho county - Kootenai.
 The river has 67 areas which are accessible for anything from kayaks to powerboats.
 On the wild portions of the river there is only one paved boat launch; it is located on the Idaho side of the river at Corbin Park.
-There are plans to re-open, improve, and create more launches to at least allow drift boats to be launched on the more wild portions of the river.
+There are plans to re-open, improve, and create more launches to at least allow drift boats to be launched on the wilder portions of the river.
 Boats with motors are only allowed on certain sections of the river.
 See the red-highlighted paragraph below to see where motorized crafts are allowed.

 Access To Outdoors in 2017 and beyond is working to improve access to the river for persons with disAbilities as currently there are no fully accessible facilities on the Spokane River.